iann838/Pyot/docs/src/topics/slow.md

         item = item_cache.get(event['itemId'])
 ```

-It is best practice to have different cache for different type of objects, so keys can be easily made unique.
+It is best practice to have a different cache for different types of objects, so keys can be easily made unique.